If (Janet Jackson song): Background

-The accompanying music video for "If" was directed by Dominic Sena and choreographed by Tina Landon and Jackson, with additional choreography by Omar Lopez and Keith Williams.
+The accompanying music video for "If" was directed by American director Dominic Sena and choreographed by Tina Landon and Jackson, with additional choreography by Omar Lopez and Keith Williams.
 It takes place in an Asian nightclub, displaying touch-screen technology and web cameras used to monitor the interactions of patrons.
 Jackson is the club's main performer, being observed by patrons through screens who are able to enter the function by saying the correct password.
 The video's themes of sexual fantasy, desire, and voyeurism were intended as an elaborate metaphor for the song's racy content.
 The video was also thought to have a "Blasian" theme, portraying interracial lust in the clip's "body language, the atmosphere and her smoldering off-stage eye contact" with Jackson's male interest, Michael Gregory Gong.

 Jackson commented on the video, stating "It's nothing nasty or dirty, but it's very sexy.
 During taping I kept saying, 'Oh, my god, I'm glad my mother is not here.'"
 An alternate version of the video known as the "All Dance Version" focuses solely on the video's choreography.
 This version was shown on many music channels due to the original's suggestive visuals regarded as very explicit at the time.
 The uncensored video appears on the From janet. to Damita Jo: The Videos compilation, while the alternate version is included on the janet. video release and re-release of All for You.